 Furthering his advancement in the technological arts, Lorin attended SAE Institute located in the heart of New York City, and graduated at the top of his class.
 After completing the program he continued his journey as a music artist, writing, performing and publishing three original albums, all currently distributed worldwide.
 Jointly, signed as Loryn with GoDIY Records, he began offering a licensing/production service to other artists, pitching original remixes of their songs to opportunities in television.

 Under Loryn, in 2011, he began releasing monthly newsletters to his fans and subscribers.
 In addition to artist updates, his passion for writing crept in and became part of the newsletters.
 In 2015, he compiled the newsletters into a novel anthology of poetry, prose, and flash fiction called Re-edit (available now on Amazon: www.amazon.com/author/lorindrexler).
-Shortly after this, he began receiving publication for his work as well as being inducted into the widely acclaimed Poets & Writers: www.pw.org/content/lorin_drexler
+Shortly after this, he began receiving publication for his work as well as being inducted into the widely acclaimed Poets & Writers: www.pw.org/content/lorin_drexler.

 As a performer, Loryn has played alongside artists such as Local H and Rusted Root frontman, Michael Glabicki.
-He has played multiple street festivals and parades, venues as extravagant as the Art Institute of Chicago and the Double Door, and worked with avant-garde theatre giants, Collaboraction, as outsourced musical talent.
+He has played multiple music festivals and parades, venues as extravagant as the Art Institute of Chicago and the Double Door, and worked with avant-garde theatre giants, Collaboraction, as outsourced musical talent.
 As a music producer, Loryn has released three studio albums, all with worldwide distribution.
 In addition to his repertoire as a music artist, Lorin has produced other artists such as Chase Makai from Nahko and Medicine for the People, Chris Brown from Bubbles Brown, 808 Elevate out of Utah, and the Beach Road Band in Hawaii.
 As a writer, Lorin’s work has appeared in tNY Press, LitroNY, Vine Leaves Literary Journal, Apocrypha and Abstractions, Black Elephant and Maudlin House.
 He was also awarded in the Tempe Writing Contest.